NCAR/DART/docs/pages/Getting_Started.md

 each stored in their own file by default.

-:dart: *NOTE*: for either the single file or separate files case, the "preassim" files would be the same as the "forecast" if not using prior inflation, and the "postassim" would be the same as the "analysis" if not using posterior inflation.
+:dart: *NOTE*: for either the single file or separate files case, the "preassim" files will be the same as the "forecast" if prior inflation is not used, and the "postassim" will be the same as the "analysis" if posterior inflation is not used.
 The *stages_to_write* variable in the "&filter_nml" section of the `input.nml` namelist controls which stages are output to file.
 For a multi-file case, the potential *stages_to_write* are "input, forecast, preassim, postassim, analysis, output" while for a single file the same stages are available with the exception of "input."